sbmpost/AutoRaise/README.md

   - altTaskSwitcher: Set to true if you use 3rd party tools to switch between applications (other than standard command-tab).

+  - ignoreSpaceChanged: Do not immediately raise/focus after a space change.
+The default is false.

   - ignoreApps: Comma separated list of apps for which you would like to disable focus/raise.

   - mouseDelta: Requires the mouse to move a certain distance.
 0.0 = most sensitive whereas higher values decrease sensitivity.